 Basketball Legend Dr. Klaus Schulz

 Klaus Schulz (Born 26.5.1936) captained FCBB to their cup success in the 1967/68 season and is widely considered to be highly important figure in the history of German basketball.
 Schulz won 73 caps for Germany and was the first German player to grace the coveted Spanish league, where he played for Estudiantes Madrid.
 After an exceptional playing career, Schulz returned to Bayern in the 1980s where he became head coach of the team, who by now had been relegated to the second tier.
 Even today, Schulz’s influence is felt on the team – he now works behind the scenes for them – and rarely misses a home match.

 After 8 years in the top division of German basketball, the team slipped into the Regional League in 1974.
 In 1982 the team gained promotion to the Second division, having finished second in the table.
 For the next five years, Bayern struggled to make an impression on the domestic game.
 Led by Cedric Robinson, George Devone and Peter Kemmer (Who took up a management post between 1988-2013) and coached by Gregor Aas, the team achieved great success in 1987; reaching the semi finals of the Cup and getting promoted to the top flight as Champions.
 However, the dream soon turned to a nightmare as the team only spent two years in the Bundesliga before being relegated once more.

-The 1987/88 team.
-Standing (Left to right): Gregor Aas (Head Coach), Peter Durner, George Devone, Cedric Robinson, Bob Miller, Gerhard Werner, Klaus Nowak; Kneeling (From left to right): Jochen Trux, Horst Wester, Peter Kemmer, Bernd Perner, Gernot Bleichner, Marko Woytowicz.
+Standing (From left to right): Gregor Aas (Trainer), Peter Durner, George Devone, Cedric Robinson, Bob Miller, Gerhard Werner, Klaus Nowak; Kneeling (From left to right): Jochen Trux, Horst Wester, Peter Kemmer, Bernd Perner, Gernot Bleichner, Marko Woytowicz.